MyFirstBitcoin/Light-Node-Directory/El Salvador -- MPB/README.md

 Mi Primer Bitcoin - El Salvador was the first node of the network.
 We strive to provide independent, impartial, open-source Bitcoin education to the world.
 We started with El Salvador to show an example of what's possible.

 ## 👥 Our Team
-[Insert a short description of your team here.
-Include a group picture or a picture of a key team member.]
 <img src="https://github.com/MyFirstBitcoin/Light-Node-Directory/blob/main/El%20Salvador%20--%20MPB/MPB%20Core%20Team.jpg?raw=true" width="500" alt="Team Picture"> <!-- 1 picture maximum -->

 ## 🎓 Graduations